sethvincent/wzrd-bundler/README.md

 **WORK IN PROGRESS**

-Instead of specifying `latest` or a specific version of a module, you can instead use the `bundler.localModule()` method to force the bundler to use your local version of a module in the browser bundle.
+Instead of specifying `latest` or a specific version of a module, you can instead use the `wzrd-bundler/local-module` module to force the bundler to use your local version of a module in the browser bundle.
 This is important for debugging, or overriding the behavior of modules for demo purposes.

 It is *required* to use the built in browserify transform module in order to bundle this code for the browser.